metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ..

 - User experience cloudy conditions and wants to find nearby areas with less clouds.
-- Use planning an excursion want to check the resent cloud cover information to plan the excursion.
+- User planning an excursion want to check the recent cloud cover information to plan the excursion.

 Pre-conditions